Uma Gajapathi Raju

-Uma Gajapathi Raju is an Indian politician and a former member of Indian Parliament.
-She was born at Palghat, Kerala on 17 November 1953.
+Uma Gajapathi Raju is an Indian politician and a former member of the Indian Parliament.

+Personal life

+Raju was born at Palghat, Kerala on 17 November 1953.
 She was educated at Madras University.
 She married Pusapati Ananda Gajapathi Raju on 18 August 1971.
 They had 2 daughters.
-They divorced in 1989 and she married film maker Ramesh Sharma in 1991.
+They divorced in 1989, and she married filmmaker Ramesh Sharma in 1991.
 Anand Ganapathi Raju died in 2016.

+Career

 She is a political and social worker.
-She was joint secretary of Andhra Pradesh Congress Committee for one year.
-Anand Gajapathi Raju, Uma's then husband, was a minister in N T Rama Rao's ministry in AP.
-But in 1989, he resigned from TDP to join Congress before Uma successfully contested Lok Sabha election the same year.
-She was elected to the 9th Lok Sabha, in 1989, from Visakhapatnam (Lok Sabha constituency) as a member of Indian National Congress.
+She was joint secretary of the Andhra Pradesh Congress Committee for one year.
+Anand Gajapathi Raju, Uma's then husband, was a minister in N. T. Rama Rao's ministry in AP.
+But in 1989, he resigned from TDP to join Congress before Uma successfully contested the Lok Sabha election the same year.
+She was elected to the 9th Lok Sabha, in 1989, from Visakhapatnam (Lok Sabha constituency) as a member of the Indian National Congress.
 She was a member of the Consultative Committee, Ministry of Information and Broadcasting in 1990.
-In 1991 Lok Sabha polls, she came second in Visakhapattanam to the TDP candidate.
+In the 1991 Lok Sabha polls, she came second in Visakhapattanam to the TDP candidate.

-She was vice-president of All India Women's Hockey Federation; vice-chairperson, Organising Committee, Freedom Run and Marathon; member, Nehru Cricket Club; vice-president, National Institute of Social Action and National Red Cross Society;
+She was vice-president of the All India Women's Hockey Federation; vice-chairperson, Organising Committee, Freedom Run and Marathon; member, Nehru Cricket Club; vice-president, National Institute of Social Action and National Red Cross Society;

-She is interested in flood and drought relief work, promotion of orphanage activities, environment protection and malaria eradication programmes.
+She is interested in flood and drought relief work, promotion of orphanage activities, environmental protection, and malaria eradication programmes.

-She was director of the Trade Fair Authority of India.; member of the Film Festival Selection Committee for International Film Festival, 1989; member of the Cultural Sub-Committee, Nehru Implementation Committee.
+She was director of the Trade Fair Authority of India; member of the Film Festival Selection Committee for the International Film Festival, 1989; member of the Cultural Sub-Committee, Nehru Implementation Committee.

-She joined the board of Moving Picture Co India Ltd in 1989 and resigned from the board in 2010.
-She has been anchor for 8 years of the prime time news program on Doordarshan called India This Week.
-She has been executive producer of many award-winning documentaries, including the Emmy-nominated film The Journalist and the Jihadi – The Murder of Daniel Pearl, directed by her husband Ramesh Sharma.
+She joined the board of Moving Picture Co.
+India Ltd. in 1989 and resigned from the board in 2010.
+She has been the anchor for 8 years of the prime-time news program on Doordarshan called India This Week.
+She has been the executive producer of many award-winning documentaries, including the Emmy-nominated film The Journalist and the Jihadi—The Murder of Daniel Pearl, directed by her husband Ramesh Sharma.